DanyilPozniakov/MouseKeyboardHook/README.md

 A tiny app that records and plays back mouse and keyboard events and includes a simple numeric keypad UI.

 Usage
+### This app does not use a low level mouse/keyboard hook.
+Perform actions slowly so the app can capture events reliably.

 - Start Hook — begin recording mouse/keyboard events.
 - Stop Hook — stop recording.